Are immature adults part of your life? Do they blame you for their behavior?

 when parents with young children divorce.
 When you

 successfully dissociate, you may lose conscious contact with that part of you,

 but it doesn't go away.
 Rather the emotions come back whenever triggered by your thoughts,

 memories, dreams or by other triggers.
-Some people call these split-off parts
+You may call these split-off parts

 Do you have an inner child?
 Do immature parts of you sometimes